KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 ### C.3 · Present record condition

-As of this ruling, more than one year after the author's public release window and after repeated architecture-facing challenges, no substantiated counter-timeline, superior antecedent architecture, or operationally coherent rival mechanism has entered the record.
+As of this ruling, more than one year after the author's public release window, no substantiated counter-timeline, superior antecedent architecture, or operationally coherent rival mechanism has displaced the author's anchored sequence.

-This is logged as a present record condition.
+This condition is significant.

+If a counterpart possessed a stronger timeline, an earlier coherent architecture, or a prior operational mechanism capable of answering the author's architecture, the record would expect such material to have appeared when the author repeatedly challenged counterpart surfaces on structure, chronology, and mechanism.

+Instead, the observed pattern remains: counterpart surfaces have not beaten the author's timeline, and direct architecture-facing exchanges have not produced a coherent prior apparatus.

-It does not claim that no future fabricated, altered, or newly surfaced history can appear.
+This does not prove that no future backstory will appear.

-It states that, as of this date, no counterpart has displaced the author's anchored timeline by producing an earlier, independently attested, architecturally competent chain.
+It establishes the present baseline before future-backstory fabrication becomes easier, denser, and more difficult to distinguish by surface detail alone.

 ### C.4 · Future-backstory fabrication risk